How to Hike Soberanes Point-Whale Peak Trail in Garrapata Park

 Entrance

 Unlike some other state parks in the Big Sur area, Garrapata State Park is a free area.
-There is not entrance fee to hike the Soberanes Point Trail and enjoy the spring bloom along the way.
-Yet as we mentioned before, no clearly marked signs pamper the hikers here, making it extremely easy to miss the entire area, including the Soberanes Point, Whale Peak Trail.
+There is no entrance fee to hike the Soberanes Point Trail and enjoy the spring bloom along the way.
+Yet as we mentioned before, no clearly marked signs assist hikers here, making it extremely easy to miss the entire area, including the Soberanes Point-Whale Peak Trail.

 The only directions in the park are marked turnout gates, numbered from 2 to 19.
-The Soberanes Point Trail accesses are located at gates 8, 9, and 10.
+Accesses to the Soberanes Point Trail are located at gates 8, 9, and 10.

 Parking

-The parking situation is easier in Garrapata State Park compared to some ofter parks in Big Sur.
-The lack of the clearly marked signage makes the travelers pass though without realizing all the splendor the park is willing to bestow on them.
+The parking situation is easier in Garrapata State Park compared to some scenic areas of Big Sur.
+The lack of the clearly marked signage is the culprit why many travelers pass by without realizing all the splendor the park is willing to bestow on them.

-Consequently, the area never sees as many crowds as the nearby Point Lobos State Natural Reserve.
-As a result, you rarely encounter any problems with parking, which is mostly presented by the pull-off areas.
+As a result, the area never sees as many crowds as the nearby Point Lobos State Natural Reserve.
+And thus parking, presented by the pull-off area along Highway 1, is rarely an issue.

 The Best Time to Hike Soberanes Point Trail